BruthYU/protein-se3/evaluate/README.md

 # Evaluation
-First create a folder as the evaluation worksapce:
+First, create a folder as the evaluation worksapce:
 ```shell
   cd evaluate
   mkdir workspace